dylang/node-rss/readme.md

 ### Item Options

 In RSS an item can be used for a blog entry, project update, log entry, etc.  Your rss feed an have any number of items.
-Ten to tenty is usually good.
+Ten to twenty is usually good.

  * _title_ <string> Title of this particular item.
  * _description_ <string> Content for the item.
 Can contain html but link and image urls must include the server name.